Skin Care Routine ~ Basic Care of the Facial Skin ~ Linda - Elle Recommendations

 Daily: (apply to face and neck)

 (1) Cleansing Milk or Cleansing Mousse/Foam Wash not Gel* (Cleans the pores thoroughly and maintains the balance of the skin).
 Use a large amount (3-4 pumps - quarter size) of Cleanser and massage into skin well (30 seconds to 1 minute) then remove with warm soft washcloth.
-You may repeat wiping face with warm washcloth if not using a toner or a second cleansing if you prefer.
+You may repeat wiping face with warm washcloth or a second cleansing if you prefer.
 You want a well cleaned skin at night (2) Eye Gel/Cream (3) Retinol or Treatment Serum (4) Treatment Cream (Hydrates/Moisturises, Balance, Purify, Soothe/Calm and Nourishes - Use about a pea to a dime size of your night cream)

 Please note: Clients who have not followed a skin care regimen and are just starting out at first you may use a mask 2 times a week for a few weeks, till skin looks really good, then cut back to once weekly.
 Remember at first skin may break out more then usual or not look so great as you are bringing to surface impurities that have been clogged underneath the skin for some time, but please continue with your routine and this will stop when skin is no longer congested and you keep up/maintain with your routine.
 More info on facial masque visit my blog posts on masks.